aykhanko/API-E-Commerce-DB-Sqlite/README.md

-# 🛍️ Tech Marketplace Backend
+# 🛍️ Tech Market Backend

 This project is a **backend API** built using **Django & Django Rest Framework (DRF)** to enable users to buy and sell technology products securely.
 It provides authentication, permissions, and user management features.